 I sat there, paused, looked around the room and saw this woman across the room whom I had just met that day and knew she was a lesbian.
 I felt pain for her, pain that she had to listen to this hate in a time when she needed support the most.
 I couldn't do anything about it except not support that kind of church anymore.
 Unfortunately, I did end up going back a few times because I was desperate.
 However, after I quickly noticed they were trying to teach us to “speak in tongues” and shoving information down our throats, I had to stop attending, because that information was not very Christ-like.

 Don't get me wrong, clearly NOT ALL churches are bad.
 A lot of the messages were really well said and touched my heart.
 I just could not go to a place that would say these things more than once when I have homosexual friends, and have love and support for them.
-I'm still a believer in Christ and He is my number one, but I don't feel like I need to go to church to have a better understanding of Him.
-That is unless I find one that I find perfect for my taste and has good service hours.
-Lord knows I am not an early bird.
+I'm still a believer in Christ and He is my number one, but I don't feel like I need to go to church to have a better understanding of Him, unless I happen to find the perfect church.

 About a year after I got married and reached my 30's, I found myself in an Eat, Pray, Love moment.
 I felt like I didn't like where my life was going and that I needed some soul searching fast.
 I stopped working to finish my AA, but because I had no job, I entered into a state of depression and anxiety.
 I wasn't sure who I was anymore.
 I stopped doing the things I loved and I couldn't remember who I used to be anymore or what I even loved doing.
 I did complete my AA in Sociology & Liberal Arts, but it wasn't enough for me.

 I began searching for retreats to help find myself and my life purpose.
 I went to one in April of 2016 and loved it.
 I learned more about spirituality, meditating, letting go, how to be stronger in tough times, loving myself, self awareness, shadow work, etc. It was a spiritual awakening to say the least, and I loved every bit of it, no matter how much I had to cry to let out the ugly that was trapped inside of me.
 I left feeling rejuvenated and since then I knew my purpose was to help others, spread love, self awareness, teach what I was taught and what is already inside of us.
 That is one of the big reasons why I started this blog.
-Spirituality has always been a huge part of my life and I know not everyone is into that so I don't want to shove religion down anyone's throats.
+Spirituality has always been a huge part of my life and I know not everyone is into that so I don't want to shove it down anyone's throats.
 I want to help people in a spiritual way because there is SO much more than just going to church and reciting prayers over and over.
-God is in all of us.
+It's about feeling the light, love, being our highest selves, connecting with God, and knowing that God is in all of us.
 We are spirit and divine.
 We just have to see it for ourselves by opening our hearts and minds to it.
 God bless.
 Namaste.